aurora-dot/KR-Checkers/README.md

 # K&R: Checkers Coursework

 ## Requirements
-Please make sure you have these installed:
+Please make sure you have these installed (Ignore if on lab machines):
 - python version `3.6.6` or above
     - Check python version: `python -V` in the Terminal / CMD
 - pip version `21.1.1` or above